Brit Award for Song of the Year: Achievements

-Robbie Williams holds the record for most wins in this category at six, including three as a member of Take That, who have five wins.
-They are followed by Adele, who has three victories and Queen and Harry Styles, who each have two wins.
-Williams leads all performers with twelve nominations, followed by Calvin Harris who has eight.
-Take That have the most nominations as a group with seven.
-Jess Glynne, Adele and Dua Lipa have the most nods amongst female artists with five each.
-Ed Sheeran holds the record for most nominations without a win, with seven.
+Robbie Williams is the biggest winner in this category with six, including three as a member of Take That, who have five wins, the most of any group.
+They are followed by three-time winner Adele, and Harry Styles, who won twice as a solo artist and once as a member of One Direction.
+Queen are the only other act to win more than once, with two.
+Williams leads all performers with twelve nominations, followed by Calvin Harris, who has nine.
+Take That has the most nominations as a group, with seven.
+Dua Lipa has the most nominations among female artists, with seven.
+Ed Sheeran holds the record for most nominations without a win, with eight.

-Take That were the first act to win British Single in two consecutive years: for the 1993 ("Could It Be Magic") and 1994 ("Pray"); and they achieved this feat twice, winning in 2007 with "Patience" and 2008 with "Shine".
+Take That were the first act to win British Single in two consecutive years: in 1993 ("Could It Be Magic") and 1994 ("Pray"), and they repeated this feat, winning in 2007 with "Patience" and 2008 with "Shine".
 That record was overtaken by Robbie Williams, a former member of the band, when he had three wins in a row with "Angels" (1999), "She's the One" (2000), and "Rock DJ" (2001).

 The first female act to win the award was Spice Girls in 1997, for "Wannabe".
 Dido became the first female solo performer to win in 2004, for "White Flag".
 Adele is the first female artist to win the award twice, winning for "Skyfall" in 2013 and "Hello" in 2016 and then became the first woman to win three times with 2022's "Easy on Me".

 The first and only tie in this category in Brits history happened at the inaugural ceremony in 1977, when both "Bohemian Rhapsody" by Queen and "A Whiter Shade of Pale" by Procol Harum won the award.

-Unlike other categories, international artists are eligible for Single/Song of the Year if the primary artist is British.
-The only foreign artist to ever win this award is Bruno Mars in 2015 as a featured artist on Mark Ronson's "Uptown Funk".
+Unlike other categories, international artists are eligible for British Single/Song of the Year if the primary artist is British.
+The first foreign artist to win this award was Bruno Mars in 2015 as a featured artist on Mark Ronson's "Uptown Funk"; since then, two more foreign artists won the award: 070 Shake (as the featured artist in "Escapism" by Raye) in 2024 and Billie Eilish (as the featured artist in "Guess" by Charli XCX) in 2025.